rb2661/NYC_Schools/README.md

 4. [GeoJSON file of NYC School Districts](https://data.cityofnewyork.us/Education/School-Districts/r8nu-ymqj)
 5. [GeoJSON file of NYC Zip Codes](https://data.cityofnewyork.us/widgets/i8iw-xf4u)

-All files can be found on NYC Open Data links provided.
+All files can be found at the NYC Open Data links provided.

 I chose to utilize pre-pandemic data because I wanted to get a sense of how each variable was trending without the disruption of the external factor of COVID-19.